Airbnb Has A Ton Of Overwater Bungalows — & Some Of Them Are Actually Affordable

-Ahead, you'll find 12 overwater bungalows listed on Airbnb that range in price and location.
-Some are splurges located in dream vacation spots like Belize while others are more affordable and located just across the Pond, in California and New Hampshire.
+Ahead, you'll find 13 overwater bungalows listed on Airbnb that range in price and location.
+Some are splurges located in dream vacation spots like Belize while others are more affordable and not so far away in California and New Hampshire.
 Peruse all the options ahead and then bring this staple of reality TV vacations into your very own spring break.

 At Refinery29, we're here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.